 An accepted definition of sustainable development is “achieving economic growth, environmental protection and social progress at the same time”.
-Detype Limited needs to be aware of the impact of all its activities on the environment and on communities.
+DeType needs to be aware of the impact of all its activities on the environment and on communities.

 - supply chains’ employment conditions

 - direct and indirect use of non-renewable carbon fuels for passenger and freight transport via road and air

 - use of scarce/non-renewable raw materials in the supply chains of the items it purchases

 - use of harmful materials or high energy consuming processes in the production of the items it purchases

 - disposal of waste products

 - relationships with local communities where activities take place